All Episodes

 Why wouldn't Google want people to see this document?

-And if you were to expand that, you would see that there's uh machine learning uh fairness within these uh algorithmic checks, and they state right here that it's for callability and extractability, but in reality it's it's it's does it fall in line with their um with their agenda?
+And they state right here that it's for quality and extractability, but in reality, does it fall in line with their agenda?

-And if it does, it it pops to the top, and if it doesn't, then it gets buried.
+And if it doesn't, then it gets buried.

-Google's really thinking, and they won't say in public, but she just said, you know, what a lot of us see and know to be true, and you guys just got her, and she was just she just said the truth.
+Google's really thinking, and they won't say in public, but she just said, you know, what a lot of us see and know to be true.

-They're not objective piece, they're not an objective source of information.
+They're not an objective source of information.

-They are a highly biased political machine um that is bent on never letting somebody like Donald Trump come to power again.
+They are a highly biased political machine that is bent on never letting somebody like Donald Trump come to power again.

 They've been working on it since 2016 to make sure we're ready for 2020.